CEED/libCEED/README.md

 For the last example shown, sample meshes to be used in place of `[.exo file]` can be found at <https://github.com/jeremylt/ceedSampleMeshes>

-The above code assumes a GPU-capable machine with the OCCA backend enabled.
+The above code assumes a GPU-capable machine with the CUDA backends enabled.
 Depending on the available backends, other CEED resource specifiers can be provided with the `-ceed` option.
 Other command line arguments can be found in [examples/petsc](https://github.com/CEED/libCEED/blob/main/examples/petsc/README.md).